West Virginia-Western Maryland Synod

 email list, this text messaging list will only be used for

 Why do we say, "relatively lower tech?"
 We use SMS, the

-old text-only with 160-character length limit.
-Even if you
+old text-only with 160-character length limit medium.
+Even

 preference for old flip phones), it will work (and not

 chew up your data).
 It is also "relatively" lower tech

 because it is not a robo-list; it is a Riegel-list, i.e.,

 the bishop manually enters your information onto the list